SharePoint

 Singapore Red Cross Academy

 Singapore Red Cross Academy organises several first aid and life support courses, including learning to perform CPR with the use of an AED machine.
-Their 2-hour CPR+AED Awareness workshop is conducted in-person in a classroom setting and is free for Singaporeans and PRs.
+Their 2-hour CPR+AED Awareness workshop is conducted in-person in a classroom setting.
 For more information, visit www.redcross.sg/learn.
+Costs: $30 for CPR+AED Awareness workshop; Accredited courses start from $60.
+To register: call 80787017, or email [email protected].

 Singapore Emergency Responder Academy (SERA)